top of page

 These benefits make it a versatile option for women seeking holistic pelvic health care.

-When to Seek Professional Help
+When to Seek the Help of a Doctor or Physiotherapist

 If you experience sudden worsening of symptoms, severe pain, or signs of infection, contact your healthcare provider immediately.